-2. Húrra is not very old but it's in a place that previously housed Harlem, another popular venue.
+2. Húrra is in a place that previously housed Harlem, another popular venue.
 Húrra has established itself as a great venue for live music and great DJ’s and is constantly doing new things (such as movie nights).
 And on Monday nights their awesome houseband plays jazz with free entry.
 They play all kinds of music but mainly live music and electro DJ's.

 3. Club Kiki is the newest gay club in town, located where many former gay bars have been, at Laugavegur 22.
 The music is mainly top of the charts pop as well as disco.

 4. Ölstofa Kormáks og Skjaldar (‘Ölstofan’ for short) is great to sit down, have a beer and talk to your friends, normally there’s no music played or it is played at low volume.